DaXor-0/Swing_Test/README.md

 It will be modified to be independent of MPI implementation (i.e. to work also with standard Open MPI and MPICH).

-Algorithm selection is done via a command line parameter and, in case of `Open MPI` implementations, environmental variables and a rule file must be update accordingly before running the tests.
+Algorithm selection is done via a command line parameter and, in case of `OMPI_TEST` implementations, environmental variables and a rule file must be update accordingly before running the tests.

+Collective type instead is chosen via environmental variable `COLLECTIVE_TYPE` (for now only `ALLREDUCE` is fully functioning, `ALLGATHER` and `REDUCESCATTER` in development).

 The executable itself must be run with `srun` or `mpirun`/`mpiexec` and output is saved in `csv` format by rank 0.